Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: Conclusions

 \subsubsection{Acknowledgements}

-This work was partially supported by the Japan Science and Technology Agency (JST) under CREST Grant Number JPMJCR22D2 and by the Japan Society for the Promotion of Science (JSPS) under KAKENHI Grant Number JP24K20741.
+This work was partially supported by the Japan Science and Technology Agency (JST) under CREST Grant Number JPMJCR22D2 and by the Japan Society for the Promotion of Science (JSPS) under KAKENHI Grant Numbers JP24K20741 and JP25K03084.